 - Are there aspects of W&M or your culture that you want to maintain while studying abroad?

-- Do you need special accommodation due to a documented learning, mobility or physical disability?
+- Do you need special accommodations due to a documented learning, mobility, or physical disability?

 What kind of experience are you looking for?